stefangalescu/statamic-heroicons/README.md

 For a full list of available icons see [the SVG directory](https://github.com/blade-ui-kit/blade-heroicons/tree/main/resources/svg) from the [`blade-ui-kit/blade-heroicons`](https://github.com/blade-ui-kit/blade-heroicons) repository or preview them at [heroicons.com](https://heroicons.com/).
 Heroicons are originally developed by [Steve Schoger](https://twitter.com/steveschoger) and [Adam Wathan](https://twitter.com/adamwathan).

+If you're looking to use Heroicons v1, please use the v1 version of the package.

 ## Requirements

-- PHP 7.4 or higher
+- PHP 8.1 or higher
-- Laravel 8.0 or higher
+- Laravel 9.0 or higher
 - Statamic 3.3 or higher

 Apart from the requirements above, it is required that you use Statamic's new Runtime Antlers engine.
 Read more about it and how to enable it in [Statamic's official documentation](https://statamic.dev/new-antlers-parser#about).